How to Care for Your Dog's Joints

 Age

-Just like humans, a dog's body will naturally start to deteriorate with age.
-Unfortunately, this is all part of the natural ageing process and can lead to arthritis.
-The older a dog gets the more likely it will develop joint problems.
-Although there's nothing you can do about this natural process, you can help them to stay active by caring for their joints throughout their life.
+Just like humans, dogs' bodies naturally start to deteriorate with age.
+Unfortunately, this is all part of the natural ageing process and can lead to arthritis in some dogs.
+The older a dog gets, the more likely it is to develop joint problems.

 Breed

-Some dog breeds are much more likely to develop joint problems than others.
-This can b being prone to arthritis, hip or elbow dysplasia, for example.
-Breeds that are prone to joint issues tend to be large and giant breeds, such as:
+Some dog breeds are much more likely to develop joint problems than others, such as arthritis or hip or elbow dysplasia.
+The most common breeds that are prone to joint issues tend to be large and giant breeds, such as:

-But it's not just large breeds that can be prone to joint issues, smaller, active breeds can easily damage their joints, causing issues in later years.
+But it's not just large breeds that can be prone to joint issues.
+Smaller, active breeds can still easily damage their joints, causing issues in later years.

 Obesity